priyanshu2612/web/README.md

 $ python manage.py runserver

-//then go to :http://localhost:8000" on the server
+//then go to - "http://localhost:8000" on the browser
 ```

 ## Warning